-Two-time Masters’ winner and SiriusXM host Ben Crenshaw spoke about the legacy of Palmer shortly after news had broke about his passing.
+Two-time Masters’ winner and SiriusXM host Ben Crenshaw spoke about the legacy of Palmer shortly after news had broken about his passing.

 “This is hitting me pretty hard like it is the rest of the golfing world,” Crenshaw said.
 “I feel so many things.
 I feel so lucky to have met him and played with him and known him over the years.”